gotthardp/lorawan-server/doc/Troubleshooting.md

 To allow ABP devices to freely reset set the *FCnt Check* to *Reset on zero*, but please note this weakens LoRaWAN security a bit.
 It is recommended to use over-the-air-activation (OTAA) instead.

+### prerequisite_failed

+This is reported when the lorawan-server is started with older Erlang/OTP.
+At least 19.0 (or later) is required.